 The Independent Validator notes that the lack of secure funding for the work plan and for EITI implementation generally moving forwards is a major concern.
 According to the initial assessment, World Bank funds, including for the national secretariat, came to an end in March 2017 and it is not clear what will take their place, although Canada, GIZ and UNDP are also cited as other donors of some aspects of the work plan.
-It may be that funding for the national secretariat and other activities included in the work plan has now been secured - but if not, then this remains a major concern.
+It may be that funding for the national secretariat and other activities included in the work plan has now been secured (since the initial assessment report was produced) - but if not, then this remains a major concern.